openfaas/faasd/README.md

 ## Getting help

-### Docs
+### faasd handbook

+Get early access to the faasd handbook through an [OpenFaaS GitHub Sponsorship](https://github.com/sponsors/openfaas/)

+### Reference docs for Kubernetes

-The [OpenFaaS docs](https://docs.openfaas.com/) provide a wealth of information and are kept up to date with new features.
+The [OpenFaaS docs](https://docs.openfaas.com/) provide a wealth of information for OpenFaaS on Kubernetes, and are likely to be useful for you, even using faasd.

 ### Function and template store